Rotary Evaporator: Working Principles, Uses and Functions – In testing chemical substances, generally we will carry out several reaction activities.

 Work principle

-Broadly speaking, the Evaporator works to evaporate the solution, which will separate the substance from the solvent.
+Broadly speaking, the Evaporator evaporates the solution, separating the substance from the solvent.

-In the end, 2 separate liquids will be formed, namely a concentrated solution, and a solvent which generally already contains the dissolved test substance.
+In the end, two separate liquids will be formed: a concentrated solution and a solvent which generally already contains the dissolved test substance.

 Usage and Function

-The use of a Rotary Evaporator can of course be very diverse, but the function remains the same, namely separating 2 solutions that have different boiling points.
+The use of a Rotary Evaporator can be very diverse, but the function remains the same, namely separating two solutions with different boiling points.

 First Test Example (#1)

-For example, if you are going to concentrate, then you can use a Rotary Evaporator to evaporate other substances that you did not test.
+For example, if you concentrate, you can use a Rotary Evaporator to evaporate other substances that you did not test.

-Concentration of a general solution is done to get a high concentration of the substance we are going to test.
+The concentration of a general solution is done to get a high concentration of the substance we will test.

-Because of this, a Rotary Evaporator can be used to evaporate other substances that you would not be testing.
+Because of this, a Rotary Evaporator can evaporate other substances you would not be testing.

-Of course, with the difference in boiling points, there will be 2 separate solutions, and you can test the substance that has been concentrated in the Evaporating Flask.
+Of course, with the difference in boiling points, there will be two separate solutions, and you can test the substance concentrated in the Evaporating Flask.

 Second Test Example (#2)

-If in your first example you focused on the substance being concentrated, this time you will be testing the substance that is vaporized.
+If, in your first example, you focused on the substance being concentrated, this time, you will be testing the vaporized substance.

 The working principle is more or less like this:

-Using a water bath and rotation of the rotator, with different boiling points, the solvent (ether) will evaporate and be trapped into the condenser.
+By using a water bath and rotating the rotator, the solvent (ether) with varying boiling points can be evaporated and collected in the condenser.

 With the help of cold temperatures and air pressure, the gas trapped in the condenser will melt again and be accommodated in the reservoir flask.

-So that finally it forms 2 solutions, namely the initial solution, and the solvent which already contains the test substance that you will analyze.
+So that finally, it forms two solutions, namely the initial solution and the solvent, which already contains the test substance that you will analyze.

 Tool Parts